dnelson/temet/README.md

         MILES 1
         PADOVA 1 (and so MIST 0)

-    for most people, edit `src/Makefile` and add to the F90FLAGS line `-fPIC`, then compile FSPS
+    edit `src/Makefile` and make sure the F90FLAGS line contains `-fPIC`, then compile FSPS

         make